What’s the difference between rims and wheels?

 When it comes to actual structural damage, such as bent or cracked spokes, concave dents in rims from impact with a pothole, curb or debris in the road – it’s more than likely that the whole wheel will need to be replaced.

 On top of this, if that kind of impact is able to damage a wheel badly enough that it needs to be replaced, it may be time to check your vehicle’s alignment and suspension.
 When a vehicle is out of alignment not only can it affect overall drivability and ride comfort, but it can also cause premature and uneven tire wear.

-While vehicle alignments are not a service that Discount Tire offers, many of our store managers maintain good relationships with auto repair shops in our communities that we can provide referrals to.
+While vehicle alignments are not a service we offer, many of our store managers maintain good relationships with auto repair shops in our communities that we can provide referrals to.

 In the meantime, if you’re in the market for new wheels or “rims” for your car, truck, trailer or SUV, browse our wheel inventory online or stop by one of our locations and we'll get you taken care of!